 This area should be equipped with cold tables, wall shelves, and elements for cutting and slicing.

 It may be interesting that the different salad ingredients, once sliced, are stored in small trays in a refrigerated cabinet, to facilitate the preparation of the dishes.
 It shall also to contemplate a sink or a small sink.

 This area is the heart of the kitchen and requires special care in its design; in some cases, it is located near the final presentation area and in others not, the food can be transported in special carts.

 Both vegetables and meats are cooked in this area, preferably, the plant area will be located near the final presentation area, as This one requires little cooking and fast service.
 Unlike these, the meat requires a long cooking process and a lot of older ones.

-The design trend in baking centers is based on place the equipment in a certain layout,consideration must be given to;
+The design trend in cooking centers is based on the placement of equipment in a certain layout, which must be taken into account;

 (a) locate roasting ovens separately from stoves.

 (b) the rotisserie must be far from the traffic created in the cooking.
 It is essential to have a work table and a refrigerator

 (c) the fryers must be next to the grill; the table is also necessary a working area, a fry draining area and additionally a refrigerator and freezer.